Felix Reed: Climbing Mont Blanc

 Shooting those guys on the top of those peaks was really amazing and it was almost impossible to make a bad picture in that kind of scenario.

-The primary challenge, apart from the cold temperatures and always walking on a lot of snow and ice, was the lack of oxygen over 3000 meters.
-The photo shoot didn’t last that long because of this.
+The primary challenge, apart from the cold temperatures and always walking on a lot of snow and ice, was the lack of oxygen at more than 3500 meters.
+Usually, when climbing mountains, it's important to move up gradually to let your body acclimate, but they didn't have time to follow that guideline.
 After three hours or so they had to head back down the mountain.
-Luckily Felix was very satisfied with the results he captured.
-Felix and the team were at more than 3500 meters, and they did not have the time to get used to that altitude.
-Usually, when climbing mountains, it's important to move up gradually to let your body acclimatize to the new level of oxygen available, but they didn't have time to follow that guideline.
-By the time he had finished up shooting, Felix was struggling a lot with the lack of oxygen.

 After three hours of walking and shooting up there I felt dizzy and weak.
 I was clearly feeling the lack of oxygen despite the fact that I was trying to breathe deeply.